 We did talk a lot about how shockingly amazing honey skincare is in my previous post.
 And, now, say hello to Snail Beauty, pretties!
-Whether the snail essence is worth the hype or not, shall we break down its nutritional compositions?
+Whether the snail essence is worth the hype or not, shall we break down its chemical structure?
 I guess a lot of us were intrigued enough to run an online search for what makes that slimy excretion sovereign.
 The snail secretion filtrate is a powerhouse of hyaluronic acid, glycolic acid, glycoprotein enzymes, proteoglycans, antimicrobials, antioxidants (vitamins A, E and C) and copper peptides.

 The holy trail is famed for its hydrating activities that battle “bloody” dryness and vigorously quench thirsty skin.
 Its Hyaluronic acid tends to secure natural moisture and hence, improve plumpness.
 Moreover, remove dullness and impart a luminous, glass skin.

 Plus, known as the fountain of youth with a slew of age-defying properties.
 It boasts rejuvenating benefits of glycolic acid, a very common type of Alpha Hydroxy Acids in skincare.
 This is inclined to amicably exfoliate dead skin cells, smooth out fine lines and fade dark spots.
 Alongside vitamins, proteins and copper peptides, which speed up collagen and elastin production and reduce the appearance of premature aging signs.
 The repairing and soothing effects of Allantoin in the mollusks’ goo also stimulate cellular renewal and reversal of sun damage by UV rays.

 “(Snail Mucin) renowned for its regenerative properties, and facilitates the restoration of damaged tissues and replenish moisture in skin.
 It’s also effective in treating acne and scarring,” says Dermatologist Macrene Alexiades-Armenakas, M.D.
 (Source)

-Another of believers is dr. Dr. Joshua Zeichner, the director of Cosmetic and Clinical Research at Mount Sinai Hospital’s Department of Dermatology.
-He adds that the snail slime has anti-oxidizing activities to relieve inflammation, but also able to promote collagen generation and fortify wound healing.
+Another believer is dr. Dr. Joshua Zeichner, the director of Cosmetic and Clinical Research at Mount Sinai Hospital’s Department of Dermatology.
+He adds that the snail slime has anti-oxidizing activities to relieve inflammation, but is also able to promote collagen generation and fortify wound healing.
 Furthermore, it’s abundant in hyaluronic acid, which is a humectant that preserves hydration to the outer skin layer.
 (Source)